wh-alice/mig_visualstudio/vs/reference/how-to--use-environment-variables-in-a-build.md

 ---
-title: "How to: Use Environment Variables in a Build | hehe" ms.custom: "" ms.date: "10/18/2016"
+title: "How to: Use Environment Variables in a Build" ms.custom: "" ms.date: "10/24/2016"
 ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""